Residential Septic Service:

 The importance of scheduled maintenance to your homes septic system can't be over-emphasized!
 Don't leave your home septic system to chance, contact the pros at Copsey's.

 Your homes septic system is like the engine in your car, if you maintain it properly it will last you years to come.
-However, if you abuse it, slack on maintenance, or simply ignore it, it could cost you greatly or leave you with a complete mess.
-Normal maintenance on a residential septic system is every 2-5 years depending on the amount of people, and usage.
-You must have the sludge (solids) pumped out of your tank in order to NOT RUIN your drain fields, or the interior of your lovely house.
+However, if you abuse it, slack on maintenance, or simply ignore it, it could cost you greatly or leave you with a complete failure.
+Normal maintenance (pumpout treatment and general review) on a residential septic system is every 2-5 years depending on the amount of people, and usage.
+You must have the sludge (solids) pumped out of your tank or you RUIN your drain fields, or the interior of your lovely house.
 We at Copsey’s Septic pump the complete tank when we provide our service.
 We also backflush the septic system, which means we pump the tank, and then allow the solids to settle on our truck.
 We then spray liquid from our pressurized hose on the walls of the septic tank.
 This removes the solids that stick to the tank.
 We then re-pump the entire tank.

 Residential septic tanks are designed in a couple different ways.
 Approximately 98% of them are 1000-1500 gallon concrete; with dimensions 4 foot wide, and 10-13 ft in length.
 Other residential tanks may either be fiberglass or metal.
 This information should be provided at the time of purchase, or per the inspection of the septic system.